-What should you aim in for in a Valentine’s Day marketing campaign
+What should you aim in for in a Vlantine’s Day marketing campaign

 Even though it remains the ultimate romantic holiday, Valentine’s Day is also an opportunity for brands to promote their offerings.
 This commercial holiday serves as a prime showcase for businesses that sell potential gifts for couples in love.

 Of course, we think of the traditional bouquets of flowers.
-Industry professionals expect over a million flowers to be sold for Valentine’s Day this year, with two-thirds being red roses.
+Industry professionals expect over a million flowers to be sold for Valentine’s Day this year, with two-thirds being red rioses.
 However, florists are not the only merchants celebrating Valentine’s Day.
-Fashion, beauty, culture, hospitality… Many sectors are involved in Valentine’s Day marketing.
+Fashion, beauty, culture, dining… Many sectors are involved in Valentine’s Day marketing.

 Don’t forget about singles, who are also targeted by brands during this key commercial period.
 On dating apps, the annual peak of activity tends to occur at the beginning of the year.
 Singles often make New Year’s resolutions, and apps like Happn see an increase of over 20% in their sign-ups during the month of February.